Nickel futures fall on low demand | Devdiscourse

-Nickel prices fell by Rs 60 to Rs 1,236.10 per kg in futures trade on Friday as speculators trimmed their positions on weak demand.
-On the Multi Commodity Exchange, nickel for delivery in September declined by Rs 60, or 0.05 per cent to Rs 1,236.10 per kg in business turnover of 4,338 lots.
+Nickel prices fell by Rs 11.80 to Rs 1,250.20 per kg in futures trade on Monday as speculators trimmed their positions on weak demand.
+On the Multi Commodity Exchange, nickel for delivery in September declined by Rs 11.80, or 0.94 per cent to Rs 1,250.20 per kg in a business turnover of 14,474 lots.

-Similarly, the metal for delivery in October fell by Rs 80, or 0.06 per cent, to Rs 1,237.70 per kg in 156 lots.
-Muted demand from alloy makers in spot market mainly weighed on nickel future prices, analysts said.
+Similarly, the metal for delivery in October fell by Rs 9.90, or 0.78 per cent, to Rs 1,252.60 per kg in 668 lots.
+Muted demand from alloy makers in the spot market mainly weighed on nickel future prices, analysts said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)